fruitTheory/sandbox-env/README.md

 # Sandbox_env

-A temp repo for testing cpp code.
-Currently has just a basic logging class and maths
+A repo for testing cpp code.
+Currently just has a basic logging class and maths